 If something I say, do or create can enter the vicinity of others, I will often overthink or underplay it for fear of lacking the required clout.
 You could characterise this as insecurity or, at a stretch, as perfectionism.
 My internal speech filter can sometimes sound like an officer of the law:

 But, it may harm your defence if you do not mention when questioned something which you later rely on.
 Anything you do say may be given in evidence.

-I'm slow to text back because it's hard without overthinking.
-I fear judgement of imperfect opinions, which can hinder friendships or potential relationships.
+I'm slow to text back because I fear judgement of imperfect opinions, which can hinder friendships or potential relationships.

 I believe perfection in romance can't be achieved outside of hindsight, wine-sight and loveisblind-sight.
 Passion is controlled by blustering impulsive wind that doesn't keep direction or pace.
 The best thing to do is soar or battle towards functional loving relationships, but also understand that the effort to do so will never end.
 Although my love life will never reach perfection, as a romantic I will keep on striving towards it.

 In business, perfection isn't the goal, so shiny things outdo clarity.
 I'm discovering that decisions are rarely made with rigour because of an abundance of pride and ego.
 It seems progression is easier to achieve by abusing context than by being diligent.
 Rhetoric is easier to understand than a process, so as long as deception is resonant, the substance doesn't matter.
 I'd rather spend longer than necessary working on a report, satisfying a creative need to the detriment of cut-throat capital.

 Blogging is a creative outlet with more freedom.
 When writing I'm in control, as I can fail and improve until there's something I can be happy with.
 Like in life, I don't know where to go until I've been there.
-Unlike in life, if nice phraseology is hidden in a mountain of crap, the crap has no reason to still exist.
+Unlike in life, if phraseology good is hidden in a mountain of crap, the crap has no reason to still exist.
 My process involves caressing up, addressing around and softly messing until the fruits of the moment become as fuzzy as the time between their conception and recreation.